robisuresh8/robisuresh8/README.md

 # Hi there, I'm Robi Suresh Manukonda! 👋

-[cite_start]I'm a final-year Computer Engineering undergrad at St. Vincent Pallotti College of Engineering & Technology[cite: 4, 44]. [cite_start]I'm full of energy and passionate about the coding world, especially Machine Learning, Deep Learning, and Computer Vision. [cite: 4]
+I'm a final-year Computer Engineering undergrad at St. Vincent Pallotti College of Engineering & Technology.
+I'm full of energy and passionate about the coding world, especially Machine Learning, Deep Learning, and Computer Vision.

-- [cite_start]🎓 Studying Computer Engineering (B.E.), graduating in 2026. [cite: 44, 62]
+- 🎓 Studying Computer Engineering (B.E.), graduating in 2026.
-- [cite_start]💡 My core interests are AI, Deep Learning (CNNs), and NLP. [cite: 42, 22]
+- 💡 My core interests are AI, Deep Learning (CNNs), and NLP.
-- [cite_start]🔬 I authored a research paper on "ML-Based Comparative Analysis for Automated Blood Cancer Diagnosis & Classification." [cite: 68, 70]
+- 🔬 I authored a research paper on "ML-Based Comparative Analysis for Automated Blood Cancer Diagnosis & Classification."
 - 🤝 Looking to collaborate on open-source AI and computer vision projects.

 ---